Neonatal distress | Medical Council of Canada

 Key Objectives

-In cases of a neonatal distress, the candidate will be able to assess the need for and initiate resuscitation, identify causal and ongoing pathologies, and determine ongoing needs, including whether the infant requires level 2 or level 3 neonatal intensive care.
+Given a neonate in distress, the candidate will assess the need for and initiate resuscitation, identify underlying and ongoing pathologies, determine ongoing clinical requirements, and determine whether Level II or Level III neonatal intensive care is indicated.

 Enabling Objectives

-1. physical signs and symptoms that necessitate immediate resuscitation;
+1. physical signs and symptoms necessitating immediate resuscitation,

-3. physical examination findings relevant to formulating a differential diagnosis;
+3. a physical examination that is relevant to formulating a differential diagnosis;

-2. list and interpret critical initial investigations targeted towards identifying an underlying cause (e.g., cord blood gas, blood glucose);
+2. list critical investigations targeted towards identifying an underlying cause and interpret the results of the investigations (e.g., cord blood gas analysis, blood glucose level, chest radiography, blood cultures);

 3. construct an effective initial management plan, including